zhfe99/.emacs.d/README.md

 productive**.
 Most time I have only two softwares running, **Spotify** for playing music and **Emacs** for working.
-Always staying in a single Emacs environment can largely save your time in switching between different softwares and reducing the distraction from other sources of information (e.g., Facebook, Email, News, Youtube).
+Always staying in a single Emacs environment can largely save your time in switching between different softwares and reducing the distraction from other sources of information.
 Within Emacs, you can develop your favorite work-flow and stick with the same key shortcuts for different tasks.

 # Emacs Version
 I recommend to use the Emacs version from